Accessible Websites 101:

 The most comprehensive resource I’ve found on alt text is Alt-texts: The Ultimate Guide Opens in a new window by Axess Lab

-Best practice for links is to tell your user where they are going and how they are getting there.
-So describe the link, don’t use “click here” as tempting as it may seem.
+The best practice for links is to tell your user where they are going and how they are getting there.
+So describe the link, don’t use “click here”.

 Why?
-Screenreaders can highlight a list of links on a page for the user to navigate through.
-A list of “click heres” is not useful and forces them to scroll through the text to search for context and meaning.
+Screen readers can highlight a list of links on a page for the user to navigate through.
+A list of links that say “click here” is not useful and forces them to scroll through the text to search for context and meaning.

 5. Colour contrast